-On completion of this programme the successful student will have knowledge and understanding of:
+On completion of this programme the successful student will have a knowledge and understanding of:

-1. Skills and attitudes required to work as an Audiology healthcare practitioner

-- 2. Normal and abnormal human physiology - 3.
+- 1. Skills and attitude required to work as a Cardiac Physiologist - 2.
+Normal and abnormal human physiology - 3.
 The principles of diagnosis and management of human disease - 4.
-The sciences underpinning quality healthcare. - 5.
+The sciences underpinning quality healthcare - 5.
 The importance of scientific research in the advancement of healthcare practice - 6.
-The range of diagnostic and therapeutic investigations carried out by a Healthcare Science Practitioner - 7.
-The role of a Healthcare Science Practitioner and skills required for service improvement, as indicated by the Academy of Healthcare Sciences
+The role and skills required by the cardiac physiology practitioner in the delivery and monitoring of diagnostic and therapeutic investigations - 7.
+The role of the Healthcare Science practitioner and skills required for service improvement, as indicated by the Academy of Healthcare Science.